openharmony/arkcompiler_runtime_core/docs/assembly_format.md

 ## Important notes

-Assembler doesn't guarantee that functions, records and their fields will be located in binary file in the same order as they are located in assembly one.
+- Assembler doesn't guarantee that functions, records and their fields will be located in binary file in the same order as they are located in assembly one

 ## Appendix A, Informative: Code Layout Sample